39 Secrets Home Inspectors Won’t Tell You

 If you have a lot of questions, don’t ask them as I’m walking through the house.

 It will distract me, and I might miss something.
 Let’s go through them at the end.
 Here are some pretty personal details your house reveals about you.

 I can’t see under the cement slab or inside the walls.

 So if a dishonest seller wants to go out of his way to hide defects, I might not be able to find them.
-(Don’t even consider moving until you answer these important questions.)
+Don’t even consider moving until you ask yourself these important questions.

 Some of the worst homes are those owned by do-it-yourselfers.